nawinkumar94/Ansible/README.md

 # To get the OS type of the webservers and load balancers("uname.yml")

-----> Use this command to run the two tier system "ansible-playbook playbooks/all-playbooks.yml"

 # Ping all the servers (ping.yml)

+--->"ansible-playbook playbooks/all-playbooks.yml"
+#Use this command to run the two tier system

+--->"ansible -m setup 'webserver name'"
+# use this command to list all the Gathering Facts of the webserver or loadbalancer in json format